 My hospital saved my life when I became critically ill.
 It also provided me with an education in nursing, and I was able to get a great job.
 Now I’m a hospital volunteer, advocating for patients and family so their hospital experience is positive.
 I stand for Connecticut hospitals, providing care we can count on.

 We can all agree – the healthcare system is complex.
 I’m a nurse and a nurse navigator at the Saint Francis Center for Health Equity and the Curtis D. Robinson Men’s Health Institute.
 I work with people in our community to get them the right preventive screenings and the care they need to be healthy and stay that way.

-Every day, hospital teams across the state are beginning their days with safety huddles, ensuring that safety is reinforced as the most important focus—the foundation on which all hospital work is done.
-This first-in-the nation program is not only changing the way we think about safety, it is saving lives.
+Safety is the foundation on which all hospital work is done; Connecticut hospitals are committed to providing safe, high-quality care.
+Every day, hospital teams across the state are beginning their days with safety huddles, ensuring that safety is reinforced as the most important focus.
+Safety huddles are just one element of the first-in-the nation program, the CHA High Reliability Collaborative, that is not only changing the way we think about safety, it is saving lives.